Physical Development Of Early Adulthood

 The musculoskeletal system, encompassing bones, muscles, ligaments, and tendons, undergoes significant changes during early adulthood.
 Muscle mass and strength typically peak in the late 20s and early 30s, followed by a gradual decline if not actively maintained through exercise.
 This decline is influenced by hormonal changes, decreased physical activity, and age-related changes in muscle fiber composition.

 Bone density, a critical indicator of skeletal health, also reaches its peak during this period.
 Maintaining adequate calcium and vitamin D intake is essential for optimizing bone density and preventing future issues like osteoporosis.
 Regular weight-bearing exercise plays a significant role in strengthening bones and preventing age-related bone loss.
-Flexibility, often overlooked, is equally crucial.
+Still, flexibility, often overlooked, is equally crucial.
 Maintaining flexibility through stretching and regular movement enhances range of motion, prevents injuries, and improves overall physical function.

 Cardiovascular and Respiratory Systems: Efficiency and Endurance